ahlstromcj/seq66/README.md

         *   Tweaked the main time display to work better with high PPQN.
         *   Added feature to scroll automatically in time and note value to show the first notes in a pattern.
+        *   The live-grid record-mode and alteration statuses are now applied when the pattern editor is opened.
+The "Record toggle" popup menu entry and MIDI control also support this functionality.
         *   Modified the inverse color palette slightly.
         *   Restore missing table header in Mutes tab.
     *   Version 0.99.9: